azhkanst/azhkanst/README.md

 *Grab some tea or cola, i'm yo boy, gattsy waggy*

-I like tinkering and making random projects here, but game developing is my first passion.
+I like tinkering and post random projects here, but game developing is my main passion.
 I share some of my projects here that you can also tinker with!
 Yes let's be Tinker from dota and tinker tinkering tink tunkering.

 ~ Undergraduate in Computer Science ~